murari023/torch3d/README.md

 point clouds.

 The following network architectures are currently included:
 - **PointNet** from Qi et al. (CVPR 2017) [[arXiv](https://arxiv.org/abs/1612.00593)]
 - **PointCNN** from Li et al. (NeurIPS 2018) [[arXiv](https://arxiv.org/abs/1801.07791)]

 Installation
 ------------

-Torch3d requires PyTorch 1.2 or newer.
+Required PyTorch 1.2 or newer.
 Some other dependencies are:
 - torchvision (only needed to download datasets, may consider dropping it later)
 - h5py